NordicSemiconductor/pc-nrfconnect-ble/README.md

 # Compiling from source

-Since *nRF Connect* expects local apps in `$HOME/.nrfconnect-apps/local` (Linux/macOS) or `%USERPROFILE%/.nrfconnect-apps/local` directory, make sure your repository is cloned or linked there.
+Since *nRF Connect* expects local apps in `$HOME/.nrfconnect-apps/local` (Linux/macOS) or `%USERPROFILE%/.nrfconnect-apps/local` (Windows) directory, make sure your repository is cloned or linked there.

 ## Dependencies